vikashmahar/Download-Simply-Videos-From-YouTube/readme.md

 ## Docker Instructions

 if you prefer to run this inside docker.

 Steps to Run:

+1. once you have cloned the repository.
 Build the Docker Image:

-1. Navigate to the repository directory in your terminal and build the Docker image using the provided Dockerfile:
+Navigate to the repository directory in your terminal and build the Docker image using the provided Dockerfile:

 ```Bash
 docker build -t youtube-downloader .